Eipckz/AutoEdit/README.md

 This will:

-1. Transcribe the video locally with OpenAI Whisper.
+1. Transcribe the video locally with faster-whisper.
 2. Summarize the transcript to identify highlight segments.
 3. Export short clips into the `shorts` directory.
 4. Generate a short title and multi-sentence description for each clip using the summarization model.